Saturday, June 12, 2021

 How can we possibly claim to take His name upon us if we are not willing to follow His commandments?
 The Savior Himself commands attending worship meetings often in 3 Nephi 18:22, "ye shall meet together oft..." when He establishes His church among the Nephites.
 That command remains in force today.

 This is echoed in the temple recommend interview questions where it asks "Do you strive to keep the Sabbath day holy, both at home and at church; attend your meetings...".
-If you are safe to attend (be honest about this one!) and are not, then you are negatively impacting your temple worthiness as well.
+If you are safe to attend (be honest about this one!) and are choosing not to, then you are negatively impacting your temple worthiness as well.

 On the "knowing and not doing" thing, I have learned the hard way the blessings of actually following through with that and obeying "with exactness" (Alma 57:12).
 I suffered for more than 20 years in sexual addiction and no matter how much I studied the gospel and "tried", there really is a lot of truth to the phrase, "there is no try, there is only do or do not".
 I devoured The Infinite Atonement by Tad Callister cover to cover more than once and enjoyed the spiritual deliciousness of The Miracle of Forgiveness, Accomplishing the Impossible, Unstuck: How the Savior Frees us From Our Favorite Sins, When We Don't See Eye to Eye, Without Offense: The Art of Giving and Receiving Criticism, Like Dragons Did They Fight and many more.
 However, it was all without long term results because studying simply wasn't enough to change my heart.
 Something drastic had to happen.
 It wasn't until shortly after Lorraine's death that I regained total worthiness to return to the temple.
 The Lord knew I needed more of her help to overcome the addiction than she could offer in her broken mortal body and He provided it, but only my accepting that offer by letting her go when God made it painfully obvious it was time did I finally break free.